 - See this link for the full terms and conditions.

-Transfers should be immediate.
+Thankfully, transfers that you make should be immediate.
 As the points come from the bank side, your points and the bonus points should show up together.
-Based on previous transfers from Amex, miles should immediately post to your Asia Miles account.
+Based on previous transfers from Amex, your miles should immediately post to your Asia Miles account.

 Lucrative Asia Miles Redemption Options

 Asia Miles utilizes a distance-based award chart for Cathay Pacific flights, partner-operated flights, and multi-stop itineraries operated by Oneworld partners.
 At first glance, it's difficult to decipher where the sweet spots might be.
-But after tinkering with the award calculator tool a bit, you're likely to find some fun idiosyncrasies.
-Plus, Asia Miles includes the ability to search award space much further in advance than other programs.
+But, after tinkering with the award calculator tool a bit, you're likely to find some fun idiosyncrasies.
+Plus, Asia Miles lets you search award space much further in advance than other programs.

 Los Angeles to Hong Kong in Cathay Pacific Business Class

-If you're targeted for a 20% transfer bonus, you can now book this flight for as little as 58,333 Membership Rewards points.
+If you're for this 20% Asia Miles transfer bonus, you can now book this flight for as little as 58,333 Membership Rewards points.
 But, you have to transfer in blocks of 1,000 points.
-So, you'll need to transfer 59,000 Amex points to Asia Miles for this redemption.
+So, you'll need to transfer 59k Amex points to Asia Miles for this redemption.

 Fly Qatar Qsuite from Perth to Atlanta